isabelc/edd-software-specs/readme.txt

 Go to the Downloads editor and enter specs for your existing digital products.
 Then "View Download" to see the specs table.

 == Frequently Asked Questions ==

+= How do add Specs to the sidebar instead of below the content? =

+Use it as a widget instead.
+Go to **Appearance --> Widgets** to use the widget.

 = How To Disable Specs For a Specific Download =